Inaugural Lecture: John Allen, Professor of Biosensors and Bioinstrumentation

 The Power of Light in Microvascular Sensing and Assessment.

-He started his career working in instrumentation and control engineering before moving into biomedical engineering after studying a master’s degree in Bioengineering at Strathclyde University.
-In 1989 he joined the NHS and Northern Medical Physics and Clinical Engineering department at Newcastle’s Freeman Hospital, then became lead Clinical Scientist.
-John has a PhD in the vascular optics pulse technique known as photoplethysmography, and holds a personal honorary Readership with Newcastle.
-He is a Chartered Engineer, Chartered Scientist, State Registered Clinical Scientist, and a Fellow of the Royal Photographic Society.
+John Allen, Chair in Biosensors and Bioinstrumentation at the Centre for Intelligent Healthcare, started his career working in instrumentation and control engineering before moving into biomedical engineering after studying for a master’s degree in Bioengineering at Strathclyde University.
+In 1989 he joined the NHS and Northern Medical Physics and Clinical Engineering department at Newcastle’s Freeman Hospital, he established its Microvascular Measurement Service as lead Clinical Scientist.
+John has a PhD in Photoplethysmography (PPG), and holds a personal honorary Readership with Newcastle University.
+He is a Chartered Engineer, Chartered Scientist, state registered Clinical Scientist, Fellow of the Royal Photographic Society, and a Member of the Parliamentary and Scientific Committee.